Bakhomious/unideb-state-exam/src/2-2-progconcepts.md

 #### Character String Types

 A character string type is one in which values are sequences of characters.

-**Important Design Issues:**

-1. Is it a primitive type or just a special kind of array?
-2. Is the length of objects static or dynamic?

 - *C* and *C++* use **`char` arrays** to store `char` strings and provide a collection of string operations through a standard library whose header is `string.h`.
 - How is the length of the char string decided?